powabase/supabase-fdw-ntp/QUICKSTART.md

 -- Excellent - 1 API call (all filters pushed down) SELECT * FROM ntp.renewable_energy_timeseries
 WHERE product_type = 'solar'
-  AND data_category = 'forecast'
+  AND data_category = 'extrapolation'
   AND timestamp_utc >= '2024-10-23'
   AND timestamp_utc < '2024-10-24';

--- Inefficient - 9 API calls (no product/category filter)
+-- Inefficient - 5 API calls (no product/category filter)
 SELECT * FROM ntp.renewable_energy_timeseries
 WHERE timestamp_utc >= '2024-10-23'
   AND timestamp_utc < '2024-10-24';